The best hotels in Berlin

 If it's your first time in Berlin and you're splashing out, book the Adlon.
 If you've been before and want something more personal, Das Stue wins.
 Neither hotel needs defending at these prices: Berlin's luxury tier is significantly better value than comparable properties in Paris or Zurich.

-Berlin's best neighborhoods
+Berlin's best hotel regions

 Mitte is the obvious starting point: central, walkable, and packed with hotels at every price point.
 But Charlottenburg and Friedrichshain each make a strong case depending on what kind of trip you're planning.